 Doctor/patient relations may differ between demographics and communications need to address these challenges.
 Vaccinations are already a controversial subject from an American perspective.
 However, preventative care is sometimes hindered by cultural barriers such as the preference of traditional herbal treatments over vaccinations as well as spiritual beliefs that prefer other methods over preventative care.
 If the intent of the patient education is to move the patient to take action over their prescriptions, the message should be tailored to affect the desired behavior.
 Moving organizations to think about these adaptations in a timely manner is a challenge.

 Challenges and Opportunities with Cultural Competence

-The Healthcare Industry is somewhat of a testing ground for Cultural Competent Communications in the US.
+The Healthcare Industry is somewhat of a testing ground for Culturally Competent Communications in the US.
 As we aim to contribute as much as possible to providing positive health outcomes, here are some challenges and opportunities we see:

 - Anecdotally in our work with translation in healthcare, it feels that cultural competence in patient education has plateaued for a moment.
 Currently, we see a lot of focus on the regulatory requirements to fulfill language access requirements in more languages.

 - We know from our Health Literacy experience that getting healthcare communications to a point where you affect behaviors is a challenge.
 Not only does it take an investment that the organization needs to budget for, we also know that there are a lot of layers in the organization that require approval such as legal and brand compliance, peer review, etc.